Search our site ...

 White transitional kitchen remodel with slab backsplash behind cooktop

-4. Keeping Major Kitchen Appliances in the Same Location Can Cut Time & Money
+4. Keeping Major Kitchen Appliances in the Same Location Can Cut Time and Money

 If you’re looking for a way to limit the total cost of your kitchen remodel, avoid big layout changes that involve moving major kitchen appliances.
 Contractors know that completely changing the layout of your kitchen and moving these big appliances add extra time and costs to your project.